-Appleby’s Methodist Church – Dorchester County, South Carolina
+Appleby’s Methodist Church – St. George, South Carolina

 South Carolina | SC Picture Project | Dorchester County Photos | Appleby’s Methodist Church

-Listed in the National Register of Historic Places, Appleby’s Methodist Church in Dorchester County was built between 1840 – 1850.
+Appleby’s Methodist Church in Dorchester County dates to some time between 1840 and 1850.
 The building is an excellent example of the Greek Revival meeting house style of church architecture.
-It is original, not a restoration, and remains in unusually good condition for a wooden structure of its age.
+The sanctuary is original and remains in unusually good condition for a wooden structure of its age.

 The church was named for the area’s prominent Appleby family.
 In 1862 Capt.
 Morgan T. Appleby used the churchyard as the muster grounds when he organized local men for a new infantry company.
 The unit went on to fight throughout the southern states between 1862 – 1865.
 After the war, Capt.
 Appleby left his military post to serve in the South Carolina Senate.